microsoft/sqldev/article-metadata.md

 **title**: Required; Operating system/platform for the tutorial.
 Example: Ubuntu, RHEL, SLES, Windows, macOS.

-**platform**: Required; Instructions for SQL server or Azure SQL platform.
+**platform**: Required; Instructions for SQL server or Azure SQL DB platform.
 Example: server, az.

 **permalink**: Required; Programming language and the operating system the tutorial is for.
 If this is a **C#** tutorial, please use the full word "csharp" in this section.